GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Origin access control (OAC).
 - Origin access identity

+## CloudFront Functions

+- Lightweight functions written in JavaScript
+- For high-scale, latency-sensitive CDN customizations
+- Sub-ms startup times, millions of requests/second
+- Used to change Viewer requests and responses:
+  - Viewer Request: after CloudFront receives a request from a viewer
+  - Viewer Response: before CloudFront forwards the response to the viewer
+- Native feature of CloudFront (manage code entirely within CloudFront)

 # Kinesis Firehose

 the easiest way to reliably load streaming data into data lakes, data stores and analytics tools